react-static/react-static/docs/guides/dynamic-routes-reach-router.md

 # Dynamic Routes with Reach Router

 - [Install Reach Router](https://reach.tech/router)
-- Use Reach Router to handle dynamic routs, and fallback to displaying static routes
+- Use Reach Router to handle dynamic routes, and fallback to displaying static routes

 ```javascript
 import React from 'react'